-1) Coupons and Free Samples
+1) Coupons and free samples

-In this case, the CTA button is also used to reemphasize your message.
+In this case, the CTA button is also used to emphasize your message.
 Clicking on ‘Get it NOW!’ leads to the same landing page with the Banana Fruit Truffle on offer.
-You can also link your CTA button to any other page of your choice, as long as it is relevant to your notification or meets an objective like driving traffic to other offers on your site.
+You can also link your CTA button to any other page of your choice, as long as it is relevant to the notification or meets an objective like driving traffic to other offers on your site.

-The Dos and Don’ts
+The dos and don’ts

 – Don’t go for notification overkill by sending too many notifications.
 Look into your data and find out a frequency that works best with your audience.

 – Use both visual and text-based notifications.
 There are notifications that work well even without visuals.
 Understand how your audience responds to both, and then decide how many you’ll be sending out with the rich features, and how often.

 – Don’t forget to use the Notification Expiry feature to make sure that your subscribers don’t click through after the offer has expired.

 Buy Whole Foods Online is an online retail store that specializes in organic produce and whole foods.
 What you see here is one of their best-performing notifications.
 It received a click rate of 15.2%.
 Out of the 97 people that reached the product page after clicking on the notification, 71 actually made a purchase.
 They were able to generate a 3-figure revenue from this notification alone.

 Now, what can you do to get an even better click rate from this notification?
 Think about being in the midst of an unforgiving summer.
 Refreshing imagery and a well-timed discount are probably what consumers need to beat the heat.
 Also, see how the icon image is used to highlight the discount while the Big Image takes care of communicating the product.

 Along with it, the CTA button gives the additional option of viewing ‘Other OFFERS’ on your website, to encourage exploration and add value.